urcades/ollama-interface/readme.md

 Q: How do I get started?

 A: Be sure to get [Ollama](https://ollama.com) first.
-Clone this repo and run `python -m http.server 8888` or similar to get started prompting. `http://localhost:8888` should show the chat interface.
+Clone this repo and run `npm run dev` to start the server.
+Then visit `http://localhost:3333` to use the chat interface.

+~

+Q: Project Structure?

+A: The project has been organized with:

+- `/src` - Application source code (HTML, JS, CSS, and tools)
+- Root level - Configuration files (package.json, .env, etc.)